miragecraft/drykit/README.md

 Limitations:

   - There exists 2 variants with negative margin and flex-gap, both support multiline rows.
 Negative margin version has widen support, but has negative top and left margin for grid container.
   - Vertical `.grid-y` doesn't support multiline, due to a Flexbox quirk that adds whitespace due to the way height is calculated when a Flexbox with row-direction and flex-basis 0 is nested inside a Flexbox with column direction.
-[CodePen]https://codepen.io/Miragecraft/pen/RwRgeqw()
+[Problem Demo](https://codepen.io/Miragecraft/pen/RwRgeqw)

 In Development for version 4: